Roger D. Launius: Early life and education

 Launius was born in Galesburg, Illinois, and was raised in Greenville, South Carolina.
-He graduated from Graceland College in 1976 and received a PhD in history in 1982 from Louisiana State University.
+He graduated from Graceland College in 1976 with bachelor of American history and received a master of American history in 1978 and a PhD in history in 1982 both from Louisiana State University.

 Career

 From 1982 to 1990, Launius held several positions as a civilian historian with the United States Air Force.
 Between 1990 and 2002, he was the chief historian for NASA.
 In 2001, he held the Charles A. Lindbergh Chair in Aerospace History at the Smithsonian.
-From 2002-2006 he was Chair of the Division of Space History at the Smithsonian National Air and Space Museum.
-From 2006-2013 he was Senior Curator, and from 2013-2016 Launius was Associate Director for Collections and Curatorial Affairs at the same institution.
+From 2002–2006 he was Chair of the Division of Space History at the Smithsonian National Air and Space Museum.
+From 2006–2013 he was Senior Curator, and from 2013–2016 Launius was Associate Director for Collections and Curatorial Affairs at the same institution.

 Launius contributed space policy analysis in the wake of the Columbia Accident Investigation Board 2003 report.
 He has been a regular commentator on space-related issues for the news media.

 He was president of the Mormon History Association in 1993–94 and was president of the John Whitmer Historical Association in 1991–92.